Kinscape enables families to connect through privately shared stories that are saved as memories to create a living family history.

 Stories that you are working on are saved as drafts in a private section of your profile until you share them.

-We had learned through interviews and prior research that some people didn’t think that others would be interested in hearing stories from them but would be happy to tell them if others asked.
+We learned that some people would only tell a story if they knew others wanted to hear it.
 This insight motivated us to build a feature that enabled users to request stories from existing and invited family members.
-This functionality also acted as customer acquisition mechanism.